What is SFW

-Regardless of whether children are consuming “good” or “bad” programming, it’s clear that screen media dominates the lives of far too many kids, displacing all sorts of other activities that are integral to childhood.
+Regardless of whether children are consuming “good” or “bad” programming, it’s clear that digital entertainment dominates the lives of far too many kids, displacing all sorts of other activities that are integral to childhood.
 Excessive screen time is linked to poor school performance, childhood obesity, and attention problems.
 And it is primarily through screens that children are exposed to harmful marketing.

 Screen-Free Week is a fun way to reduce our dependence on digital entertainment, including television, video games, smartphones, tablets, and computers.
 It’s a chance for children—and adults—to power down and reconnect with the world around them.
 And it encourages families to reconsider the role of digital entertainment in the year that follows (for example, some families become inspired to go screen-free at meals or in the hour before bedtime, or to spend part or all of their weekends screen-free).

 WHO and WHERE?

 Anyone can participate by simply refraining from using digital entertainment during the week of May 4-10, 2015.
 But experience tells us that it’s more fun – and much easier – to go screen-free with others.
 That’s why we hope you’ll become a SFW Organizer.

 You can organize Screen-Free Week in a classroom or entire school, with a scout troop, faith community, neighborhood association, at your local library or with any community group.
 Organizers and volunteers promote the week, reach out to partners, and help children and families discover fun, screen-free activities.
 If you can’t organize a whole week, consider hosting a screen-free event.

 HOW to Organize: